 The Conference has a philosophy and intention to be proactive in implementing equal employment opportunities for individuals who represent various segments of the work force in our community and has adopted a proactive approach to diversity.
 We believe that diversity and pluralism increase the effectiveness of our work team.
-Any questions or concerns regarding our practices should be directed to the Conference Minister or the designated Personnel Officer, who have the responsibility for coordinating the employment practices of the Conference.
+Any questions or concerns regarding our practices should be directed to the Executive Conference Minister or the designated Director for Human Resources and Staff Engagement, who have the responsibility for coordinating the employment practices of the Conference.